Mihasik556/simple-css-menu/README.md

 ```
 project-folder/
-│
+├── html/
-├── index.html         # Main page with the menu
+    └── index.html         # Main page with the menu
-├── one.html           # Page for Appetizers and Entrees
+    └── one.html           # Page for Appetizers and Entrees
-├── two.html           # Page for Desserts, Beverages, About
+    └── two.html           # Page for Desserts, Beverages, About
 ├── css/
 │   └── style.css      # Menu styling
 └── images/
-    └── preview.png    # Optional screenshot
+    └── preview.png    # screenshot
 ```

 ## 🚀 How to Use